 Chief Clinical Officer

-Susan Doig became Director of Clinical Services in 2009 after serving as Assistant Clinical Director since September of 2005.
+Susan Doig became Chief Clinical Officer in 2013 after serving as Director of Clinical Services and as Assistant Clinical Director since September of 2005.
 Susan is responsible for the development and oversight of Trilogy’s clinical services and programming including Integrated Services as well as Trilogy’s Frequent User Jail Program.
 After receiving her bachelor’s degree from University of Missouri in 1993, Susan began her career at Trilogy in 1994 as a Recovery Counselor.
 Susan left Trilogy in 1997 to attend graduate school at the University of Illinois in Chicago.
 Following graduation, Susan spent eight years in the mental health field assisting individuals with serious mental illness who were returning to the community from Cook County Jail.
 Her current focus is on strengthening partnerships, collaborations, and taking the lead on clinical services at Trilogy.
 Susan also serves as Trilogy’s representative to the Mental Health Summit of Illinois.

 Chief Financial Officer